Frequently Asked Questions (FAQ)

 Why do you recommend fabric pots and what is Air Pruning?

-Beneficial soil microbes require aerobic conditions to thrive.
+Beneficial soil microbes require aerobic conditions to thrive, howevery they also need constant moisture.
+If soil is allowed to dry out too much, much of the microbial population will begin to go dormant and even die off.
+Our favourite fabric pots are Grassroots Living Soil Fabric Pot due to a balance of both waterproof section to encourage even moisture retention and breathable lower fabric strip for root pruning and breathability.
 Fabric pots promote an aerobic environment through a breathable fabric.
 When roots hit the edge of the pot they grow new shoots instead of circling around the pot and becoming root bound.
-In long term, no-till, organic growing, this is a winning container.

-Clusters of white mycelium can be seen when your soil is first used.
-This mycelium becomes visible in the mulch layer from beneficial fungi in your soil beginning to break down organic matter.
-This is a good sign that your Easy As Organics Soil is living.
+Clusters of mycelium can be seen when your soil is first used and mulched or when organic nutrients are applied.
+This mycelium becomes visible in the mulch layer from beneficial microorganisms in your soil breaking down organic material.
+This is a good sign and totally normal.

-My Easy As Organic Soil will be in storage for a long period, how do I keep my soil alive?
+My Easy As Organics Living Soil will be in storage for a long period, how do I keep my soil alive?

 Sell it to a friend and change their lives forever.
 Or tip into some heavy duty wheelie bins or food grade storage tubs.
 Poke a few small holes in the lid for ventilation as you do not want the soil to become anaerobic.
 Make sure the soil does not completely dry out.
 Or you can plant some cover crop seeds and leave outside with a very occasional watering. tip into some heavy duty wheelie bins or food grade storage tubs.
 Poke a few small holes in the lid for ventilation as you do not want the soil to become anaerobic.
 Make sure the soil does not completely dry out or you will need to re-hydrate with Aloe prior to planting.

-Where does my Easy As Organic Soil’s ingredients come from?
+Where does Easy As Organics Living Soil ingredients come from?

 All soil ingredients are sourced locally whenever possible.
 We pride ourselves on being a socially conscious and environmentally ethical and sustainable company and will support our local organic industry as much as we can.